mikebannister/importable/README.md

 ## TODO ##

+Resources have some flash on success functionally that spreadsheets don't

 Moves strings to en.yaml

 DSL to make mappers cleaner

 Make database optional

-Add support for other file types that roo supports
+Add support for other file types that roo can give us for free

 Back button specs